English

 component.

-, they will be converted to view
+, the compiler will convert them to view

-is converted to text
+will be converted to text

-, A
+, a

-is converted to navigator
+to navigator

 <picker mode="date" :value="date" start="2015-09-01" end="2020-09-01" @change="bindDateChange">